William Bentinck, 1st Earl of Portland: Early life and nurse to Prince William

 Hans Willem was born in Diepenheim, Overijssel, the son of Bernard, Baron Bentinck, and was descended from an ancient and noble family of Guelders and Overijssel.
 He was appointed first page of honour and chamberlain.
 When, in 1675, Prince William was attacked by smallpox, his physicians suggested he sleep with one of his pages to absorb "animal spirits" from a young, healthy body.
 Bentinck was the page and he nursed the prince assiduously back to health.
 This devotion secured for him the special and enduring friendship of William.
 From that point on, Bentinck had the Prince's confidence, and in their correspondence, William was very open.

 Communicator

-In 1677 he was sent to England to solicit for Prince William the hand of Mary, daughter of James, Duke of York and future King of England.
+In 1677 he was sent to England to solicit for Prince William the hand of Mary Stuart, daughter of James, Duke of York and future King of England.
 He was again in England on William's behalf in 1683 and in 1685.
 Later, in 1688, when William was preparing to assist in the overthrow of (now King) James including an invasion by Dutch troops, Bentinck went to some of the German princes to secure their support, or at least their neutrality.
 He had also been, since 1687, a medium of communication between his master and his English friends.
 Bentinck superintended the arrangements for the invasion, including raising money, hiring an enormous transport fleet, organising a propaganda offensive, and preparing the possible landing sites, and also sailed to England with Prince William.